Today, we celebrate International Women’s Day by looking at the inspiring women of Buddhism.

 The fascinating and deeply inspiring lives of activist and teacher Sister Chan Khong, Tibetan nun Tenzin Palmo, and meditation teacher Dipa Ma all serve as examples of strength, bravery, and resilience in the face of adversity.
 I hope their stories inspire you to honor the women in your life, or make you proud to be one, as they have for me.
 May you be aware of your power and importance today, and in all the days to come.

-—Lilly Greenblatt, associate editor, LionsRoar.com
+—Lilly Greenblatt, digital editor, LionsRoar.com

 She’s best known as Thich Nhat Hanh’s invaluable collaborator, but Sister Chan Khong is also a dedicated activist and gifted teacher in her own right.
 Andrea Miller tells her extraordinary story.